iambudi/docker-practice/Readme.md

 ## Tips: Build Image Faster

-One of the problem of build go app using docker is every time go build run it would redownload all the dependency so it slows down the build process.
+One of the problem of build go app using docker is every time `go build` run, it would redownload all the dependencies and slow down the build process.

-Docker Build Kit enables higher performance docker builds and caching possibility to decrease build times and increase productivity for free.
+The solution is using Docker Build Kit.
+It enables higher performance docker builds and caching possibility to decrease build times and increase productivity for free.

-Simply add `# syntax=docker/dockerfile:1.4` in the first line of docker file and put env var `DOCKER_BUILDKIT=1` before calling `docker build` or `docker compose --build`.
+1. Add `# syntax=docker/dockerfile:1.4` in the first line of docker file
+2. Put env var `DOCKER_BUILDKIT=1` before calling `docker build` or `docker compose --build`

-To apply globally put the env variable into shell profile (bashrc/zshrc): `export DOCKER_BUILDKIT=1`
+> To apply globally put the env variable into shell profile (bashrc/zshrc): `export DOCKER_BUILDKIT=1`
+3. Use statement `RUN --mount=type=cache,mode=0755,target={target folder} {buildcommand}`

 See [Reference](https://github.com/moby/buildkit/blob/master/frontend/dockerfile/docs/syntax.md) for the detail

-Build

 ## Go Fiber Prefork
 When running app with go fiber prefork enabled, the app will stop by  displaying `exit status 1`.
 To encounter this issue add parameter `--pid=host` inside `docker run` as referenced [here](https://github.com/gofiber/fiber/issues/1036#issuecomment-738147598).